Mapping class groupoids and Thompson's groups: Fundamental modular groupoid of a surface

-the subgroupoid of paths starting and terminating at an edge of ${|\G |}$.
-In fact, the subgroupoid $\widetilde{\Pi}_1^{|\G |}$ is equivalent to its ambient groupoid $\Pi_1^{|\G |}$.
-Note that $\widetilde{\Pi}_1$ is not the fundamental groupoid of some topological space.
-Note that its elements can be represented as sequences of edges of ${|\G |}$,
+Denote by the subgroupoid of homotopy classes of paths starting and terminating at an edge-point of ${\G^*}$.
+It is clear that $\widetilde{\Pi}_1^{\G^*}$ is a sub-category of $\Pi_1^{\G^*}$.
+To see that two mentioned categories are equivalent, we'll show that their skeletons, see \cite[\S~4]{abstract/concrete/categories}, are isomorphic.
+As both are connected groupoids, their skeletons are merely their fundamental groups.
+Elements of $\widetilde{\Pi}_1^{\G^*}$ can be represented as sequences of edges of ${\G^*}$,